top of page

 Infinite perspective ...

-Dale is a scientific illustrator, graphic novelist, inventor, explorer, and artist on the never-ending adventure.
-His techniques, materials, palette, and subject matter take many forms.
-At once explosive and sublime, Dale’s work emerges from the challenge to see what might happen if …. and one is never disappointed.
+Dale is a scientific illustrator, graphic novelist, inventor. explorer, and artist on the never-ending adventure.
+His techniques, materials, palette. and subject matter take many forms.
+At once explosive and sublime, Dale's work emerges from the challenge to see what might happen it .. and one is never disappointed.

 Brian paints observations and mathematical quandaries he transforms into geometric frameworks within which a story is told.
 Immediately apparent and delightfully satisfying is the choreography that unveils to the onlooker a rare and sensuous truth in each subject matter.